pilacorp/go-credential-sdk/README.md

 ## <a name="vp-features"></a>Features

-- Create W3C Verifiable Presentations containing one or more VCs
+- Create W3C Verifiable Presentations in both JSON and JWT formats
 - Add ECDSA cryptographic proofs using holder's private key
 - Parse and verify presentation structure and proofs
 - Support for custom contexts and presentation types
 - DID resolution for proof verification
+- Flexible options for validation and verification

 ## <a name="vp-usage"></a>Usage

 ### Prerequisites for Creating a VP